-Info Center > Reporting > Reports > Service Desk - Service Hours Displays only if the Service Desk add-on module is installed.
+Info Center > Reporting > Reports > Service Desk - Service Hours

 The Service Hours report definition generates a report displaying summary information and ticket details related to Service Desk hours worked.

 Time Selection

 - Select the Time Range Type Filters by a fixed type of date range. - Number Of Days Applies only if Last N Days is selected time range type. - Custom Start DateTime Applies only if Fixed Range is select time range type. - Custom End DateTime Applies only if Fixed Range is select time range type.